 Although you can use functional global variables to implement simple global variables, as shown in the previous example, they are especially useful when implementing more complex data structures, such as a stack or a queue buffer.
 You also can use functional global variables to protect access to global resources, such as files, instruments, and data acquisition devices, that you cannot represent with a global variable, since calls to the functional global variable execute sequentially unless you mark the VI as reentrant.

 You can solve most synchronization problems with functional global variables, because the functional global VI ensures that only one caller at a time changes the data it contains.
 One disadvantage of functional global variables is that when you want to change the way you modify the resource they hold, you must change the functional global VI block diagram and add a new action.
 In some applications, where the use of global resources changes frequently, these changes might be inconvenient.
 In such cases, design the application to use a semaphore to protect access to the global resource.

-A semaphore, also known as a mutex, is an object you can use to protect access to shared resources.
-The code where the shared resources are accessed is called a critical section.
+A semaphore, also known as a mutex, is an object you can use to protect access to shared resources, such as global variables.
+The code that accesses the shared resource is called a critical section.
 A semaphore protects access to a critical section by allowing only a certain number of tasks to acquire access to the semaphore at the same time.
 In general, you want only one task at a time to have access to a critical section protected by a common semaphore.
-However, it is possible for semaphores to permit more than one task (up to a predefined limit) access to a critical section.
+However, it is possible to configure a semaphore to permit more than one task (up to a predefined limit) to access a critical section.

-Refer to the Semaphore with SubVIs VI in the labview\examples\general\semaphore.llb for an example of using the Obtain Semaphore Reference VI and the Release Semaphore Reference VI.
+Refer to the Simple Semaphore VI in the labview\examples\Synchronization\Semaphore directory for an example of using the Obtain Semaphore Reference VI and the Release Semaphore Reference VI.

-Each block diagram that wants to run a critical section that accesses the same global variable, count.
+Each of the previous block diagrams contains a critical section that accesses the same global variable, count.
 Therefore, the block diagrams share the same semaphore.
 Before either block diagram executes its critical section, it calls the Acquire Semaphore VI to detect if the other diagram already acquired the semaphore.
-If the semaphore is busy (its size is 0), the VI waits until the semaphore becomes available.
-When the Acquire Semaphore VI returns false for timed out, indicating that it acquired the semaphore, the block diagram starts executing the false case.
-When the block diagram finishes with its critical section (Sequence frame), the Release Semaphore VI releases the semaphore, permitting another waiting block diagram to resume execution.
+If the semaphore is busy, the Acquire Semaphore VI waits until the semaphore becomes available.
+When the semaphore becomes available, the Acquire Semaphore VI returns FALSE for timed out, indicating that the block diagram has permission to execute its critical section.
+When the block diagram finishes executing its critical section, the Release Semaphore VI releases the semaphore, permitting another waiting block diagram to resume execution.